tremor-rs/tremor-runtime/static/language/epilog/for.md

   end
 ```

-Alternatively for expressions have have a initial value and a fold operator.
+Alternatively for expressions have an initial value and a fold operator.
 If neither is given the
 initial value is `[]` and the operator `+` is used - so the above example can also be written as:

 ```tremor